 I have never lived in a home with a garbage disposal until recently.

 For the first few months of living in our new home, I completely forgot it existed.
 Then I realized that I could create less trash by using my garbage disposal to take care of unwanted food scraps and other small particles that normally ended up in the trash.

 I’ve really been enjoying using our garbage disposal until a few days ago.
 I noticed a very subtle stink every time I turned on the water.
 It took me a few days to realize that it was coming from the garbage disposal.

 Of course, I tried cleaning it with my sprayer, then using a little soap, but nothing could eliminate the stink.
 I knew I had to find a natural garbage disposal cleaner, and fast.

 The Do’s and Don’ts

 If you look online you will find lots of people telling you to throw lemons down your disposal.
 While this might work for some, it is important to cut the lemons up into small pieces so your garbage disposal doesn’t jam.
 When I tried this, my unit made a really LOUD sound, so I decided I would keep the lemon rinds out of my disposal.
 Plus, I rarely have fresh lemons, so I needed a solution that would be easy to make up when I needed it most.

 Next, I started researching things that I could not put down the garbage disposal.
-Lots of straight acid (like plain citric acid) can hurt or even corrode pipes.
-Essential oils can cause plastic to break down.
+Lots of straight acids (like plain citric acid) can hurt or even corrode pipes.
+Essential oils can cause the plastic to break down.
 Drain cleaners with bleach are no good for the environment and can cause issues in the pipes as well.